Loco00003/locoweb/content/machines/vulnyx/Easy machines/Serve - vulnyx/index.md

 ![](imagenes/Pasted%20image%2020240122221244.png)

-Apparently its the "pop up box", as I called the first time I saw, now I know its proper name, so, I add the flag `--digest` and try again:
+Apparently its the "pop up box", as I called it the first time I saw it, now I know its proper name, so, I add the flag `--digest` and try again:

 ![](imagenes/Pasted%20image%2020240122221441.png)